inflection-zone/wisdom-zone/platform-engineering/Pulumi/Pulumi Document.md

 3. Then follow steps 1 to 4 from previous section for creating a sample pulumi project.
 Open "index.ts" file.
 We have to write configurations to deploy our application over AWS ECS cluster.

 4. One may refer following repository for pulumi code & configuration files. : https://github.com/Priyanka-Inflectionzone/pulumischoolapp.git
+  **Note**: One can find Pulumi packages for creating and managing Amazon Web Services (AWS) cloud resources at: https://www.pulumi.com/registry/packages/aws/api-docs/

 5. Once finished updating "index.ts", open terminal & type command `pulumi up`.
 When asked, choose option "yes".
 You may see that all the resources which we have defined in the code are getting deployed over AWS.
 You may also see the deployed resources on Pulumi online dashboard.